jimmyps/blazor-shadcn-ui/README.md

 3. **Add CSS to your `App.razor`:**

-   BlazorUI Components come with pre-built CSS - no Tailwind setup required!
+   NeoBlazorUI Components come with pre-built CSS - no Tailwind setup required!

 ```razor
 <!DOCTYPE html>